develone/mecrisp-pi/README.md

 Uart communication works.

-This repository does not yet include the firmware and gateware for spi communication between the RP2040 and the ICE40 FPGA.
-The RP2040 side works, I just have to add the FPGA side.
-Enjoyable work.
-SPI send and receive now work in a test bench in the dev branch.
-Preogress is fast and enjoyable.
+This repository includes the gateware for spi communication between the RP2040 and the ICE40 FPGA.
+All it needs is your favorite firmware/language on the RP2040/RP2350.
+Since everyone wants a different langauge on the RP2040/RP2350 I leave that part in your good hands, and will be most happy to support you with the Verilog and Forth part.
+Details are in CDC.md.

 If you have any questions, please [join the Mecrisp-Pi Discord server](https://discord.gg/DY2HZG5g)